Dave Spivey, Technology Manager, Fuel Products

 Undoubtedly China 6 presents challenges to fuel quality.
 However, the solutions outlined can aid improved compliance.
 That’s key to the success of a serious and admirable legislative effort to deliver a prosperous high mobility future for China, with good air quality in its cities, and health for its citizens.

-If you would like additional information on China 6, please click below to read the first four articles in this series:
+If you would like additional information on China 6, please click below to read the first four articles in this series, or contact your Lubrizol representative: